ElenaIzot/testEnglish/README.md

-# Application with the ability to add notes and read news.
+# Application for testing English knowledge.

 This project has been uploaded to [Open App](http://ElenaIzot.github.io/testEnglish).